 In October, I traveled to Arkansas for business.
 Toward the end of my trip, I joined some colleagues at a local gastropub for happy hour.

 One of the happy hour specials was a Moscow Mule – something I had never tried.
 Several people at our table ordered one, and in copycat style, I went with one too.
-I really didn’t expect to enjoy it as much as I did, but it was pretty awesome.
-Refreshing and full of spicy ginger flavor.
-I clearly had another cocktail to add to my list of favorites, and I couldn’t wait to get home and make David one.
+I really didn’t expect to enjoy it as much as I did, but it was so refreshing and delicious!
+Full of spicy ginger flavor.

 Shortly after arriving home, David and I had bought the ingredients for making our own Moscow Mules–even copper mugs.
-He loves anything with the flavor of ginger, so he was eager to give them a try too.
+He loves anything with the flavor of ginger, so he was a very willing participant.

-Of course, while I went with the Original Pinnacle® Vodka for this cocktail recipe, there are LOTS of other Pinnacle® Vodka flavors–more than 40 different ones, including many seasonal varieties.
+I used Original Pinnacle® Vodka for this cocktail recipe, there are LOTS of other Pinnacle® Vodka flavors–more than 40 different ones, including many seasonal varieties.
 The best part is that they are quite affordable, so you can pick up an extra bottle or two for your holiday drinks (like I did!).